-While OPEC’s de facto leader Saudi Arabia and the most influential non-OPEC signatory Russia, are proposing to extend the production reduction into March 2018, OPEC’s latest Monthly Oil Market Report sees overall non-OPEC supply this year growing by 950,000 bpd.
+While OPEC’s de facto leader Saudi Arabia and the most influential non-OPEC signatory Russia, are proposing to extend the production reduction IGNORE INTO March 2018, OPEC’s latest Monthly Oil Market Report sees overall non-OPEC supply this year growing by 950,000 bpd.
 In addition to the growth in the U.S., higher oil production is expected in Canada, 220,000 bpd, and Brazil – 210,000 bpd, OPEC said.

 Brazil had plans to increase oil production even before OPEC and friends decided to go for a collective production cuts.
 Last year, Brazil’s Congress approved a fundamental amendment to how its oil and gas deposits are developed, removing a requirement for state energy giant Petrobras to be the operator of every single new exploration and production project.
 The country is trying to lure more international oil companies to its offshore while Petrobras is struggling with huge debts.

 Following the law amendment, Shell’s CEO Ben van Beurden said in November that his company would invest US$10 billion in Brazil over the next five years.